India's #MeToo Movement, One Year On

 "I'm tired of fighting alone against oppressors, bullies and a corrupt system," Dutta wrote in a statement sent to journalists on WhatsApp in June.
 Neither Patekar nor law enforcement spokespeople have responded.

-At the same time that #Metoo activists are feeling discouraged, men's rights groups are becoming more vocal.
+At the same time that #MeToo activists are feeling discouraged, men's rights groups are becoming more vocal.
 For decades, co-ed groups have lobbied to protect men from false convictions in rape and dowry cases.
 (Dowries are payments made by a bride's family.
 It's now illegal for a groom to ask for a dowry, but the practice is still widespread.)
 The #MeToo movement has given men's rights activists something else to rally against.

 Barkha Trehan, the female head of a group, Purush Aayog — which means "Men's Commission" in Hindi — calls the #MeToo movement's use of social media "digital lynching."
 She says powerful Indian men have been unfairly maligned.
 Her group wants the Indian government to create a men's ministry or special commission and has called for the accuser in the chief justice case to be punished.